johanla0/js-rss-reader/README.md

 ### Web-service that helps to read RSS feeds

-To start editing fork or
+1. To start editing fork or clone this repository

-1. Clone it
   ```
   $ git clone https://github.com/johanla0/frontend-project-lvl3.git
   ```